pohly/enhancements/keps/sig-storage/1472/README.md

 ### Goals

-* Define an API for exposing information about storage that is flexible enough for a variety of use cases and that can be extended later on.
+* Define an API for exposing storage capacity information.

 * Expose capacity information at the semantic level that Kubernetes currently understands, i.e. in a way that